 Soft, tender cookies filled with chocolate chunks and chopped walnuts.
 Yup these chocolate chunk walnut cookies are actually health food.
 They are full of protein, no refined sugars, gluten free and healthy.
-Oh yes, these are cookies are health food in disguise – 62 calories each, with 4 grams of protein to boot!
+Oh yes, these cookies are health food in disguise – 62 calories each, with 4 grams of protein to boot!
 I’ve done it again :)!

 Who doesn’t want cookies during the holidays?
 This GIRL does!
 And this guy honestly!
 I steal chocolate chip cookies from my mom’s freezer every time I visit her.
 I volunteer to water the plants and check on her house just to steal chocolate chip cookies from the freezer when they are out of town.
 Shhh don’t tell her (Hi Mom!!)